ibm-cloud-docs/EventStreams/monitoring.md

 | `Metric Type` | `counter` |
 | `Value Type`  | `none` |
 | `Segment By` | `Service instance, Service instance name` |
-{: caption="Table 7.
-Authentication failures metric metadata" caption-side="bottom"}
+{: caption="Authentication failures metric metadata" caption-side="bottom"}

 Ideally zero.
 A nonzero value on this indicates that clients attempt to connect by using invalid credentials.
 Ensure that all clients are using valid credentials.